 — For most EMS calls — especially ones that involve sickness, fever, and/or difficulty breathing — dispatchers will ask more questions than usual.
 Please be patient and answer these questions.
 You may expect to see our EMTs and EMRs arrive on scene with more personal protective equipment than usual.
 There is no reason to be alarmed — this will be done in an abundance of caution.

-— Please be advised that our local hospitals are severely limiting visitors, especially in the emergency department, until further notice.
+— Please be advised that our local hospitals are not allowing visitors, especially in the emergency department, until further notice.
 With few exceptions, such as the parent of a minor, Beacon Hose and other EMS agencies have been asked to refrain from transporting anybody except a patient to a hospital and we will comply with that request.
-Others may follow our ambulance in separate vehicles and enter designated areas at the hospital.

 — To make sure our first responders stay as healthy as possible, we have encouraged members to follow all federal, state, and local guidelines that you’ve seen with regard to public spaces and hygiene — all indications are that they are complying.
 We have asked any members who suspect that they may be sick or don’t follow the public-spaces guidelines to refrain from responding to emergency calls during this time.
 The last thing we want to do is have any first responder potentially make an emergency worse.